TriggerMail/bluecore-openapi-docs/README.md

 ## Deployment
-Whenever changes are merged into `master` on GitHub, CircleCI will take the files in `./apis` and upload them to a public Google Cloud Storage bucket (specifically [bluecore-openapi-docs](https://console.cloud.google.com/storage/browser/bluecore-openapi-docs;tab=objects?forceOnBucketsSortingFiltering=false&project=triggeredmail&prefix=&forceOnObjectsSortingFiltering=false)).
+Whenever changes are merged into `master` on GitHub, manually upload them to the public Google Cloud Storage bucket (specifically [bluecore-openapi-docs](https://console.cloud.google.com/storage/browser/bluecore-openapi-docs;tab=objects?forceOnBucketsSortingFiltering=false&project=triggeredmail&prefix=&forceOnObjectsSortingFiltering=false)).
+This had been handled by CircleCI when any changes are merged and all of the files in `./apis` were deployed to GCS.
+This is no longer the case and since we're going to be migrating away from this API (Q1 2025), it's not worth implementing an automated deployment.

 The corresponding Wordpress page pulls the config YAML file from Google Cloud Storage.
 E.g. from the Wordpress set up of the Bluecore Transactional API Docs